mithril-security/blindbox/docs/docs/concepts/ecosystem.md

 ## Introduction
 _______________

-This section presents a brief overview of the Confidential Computing landscape and covers how BlindBox fits in that space.
+This concept guide presents a brief overview of the Confidential Computing landscape and covers how BlindBox fits in that space.

 > Check [our intro to Confidential Computing](../getting-started/confidential_computing.md) if you are not familiar with Confidential Computing.